Red Light Therapy for ACL Tear - A Recovery Aid

 Study 1: The Effect of 830 nm Near-Infrared LED Therapy on Accelerating Recovery in University Athletes.

-This research was conducted to determine whether 830 nm near-infrared LED phototherapy can safely facilitate faster recovery from injuries such as sprains, strains, ligament sprains, tendonitis, and bruises in university athletes by minimizing pain and facilitating healing.
+This research was conducted to determine whether 830 nm near-infrared LED phototherapy could safely facilitate faster recovery from injuries such as ligament sprains and tendonitis.
+Among 65 treated athletes, pain was reduced significantly, and their return to play time was found to be 9.6 days on average, much less than the normal 19.23 days.

 Study 2: Effectiveness of Low-Level Laser Therapy in Recovery After Total Knee Replacement Surgery.

-This research compared the impact of low-level laser therapy (LLLT) with 804 nm light and Bioptron light therapy on pain reduction, movement of the knee, and recovery following total knee replacement surgery.
+This research compared the impact of low-level laser therapy (LLLT) with 804 nm light on pain reduction and recovery.
+Participants treated with LLLT exhibited improved movement and reduced pain, consumed fewer opioid analgesics, and experienced lower swelling after three months.

 Choosing the Right Red Light Therapy Device for ACL Recovery